pierre-fromager/pcasvd/README.md

 * covariance is lossless with a wide dispersion.
 * correlation is lossy with scaled dispersion.

+So what should I use cov or cor ?
+When using dataset with columns values of same units use covariance else use correlation.
+So method to use will depend on the nature of your dataset.

 ## Features

 * PCA [fr](https://fr.wikipedia.org/wiki/Analyse_en_composantes_principales) (Principal Component Analysis)